bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	================================ =========== ===================================================================== ==========================

 Note*: this page is used too if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.

+Note**: you need an own page for the unsubscription! unsubscribeUid should be defined therefore.

 Property details